k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Druid in wildshape form looting a monster that is wearing armor would show '(merged to your form)' for their worn armor
 - Some more Caveperson role improvements
+- Adjust the artifact Keolewa shock damage so it's better than a club with the lightning object property